mzahana/d2dtracker_system/docs/kalibr.md

 This step requires the `imu.yaml` file that you obtain from the IMU [statistics step](imu_statistics.md), and the camchain yaml file `camchain-%BAGNAME%.yaml` obtained in the previous step (camera calibration).

-**NOTE** It is also goof to inflate the IMU statistics in the `imu.yaml`.
+**NOTE** It is also good to inflate the IMU statistics in the `imu.yaml`.
 Multiply the white noises by 5, and the random walks by 10, before you use it in the next step.
+This is just to be a little consrvative about your IMU statstics.

 Inside the Kalibr docker container, execute the calibration command as follows.
 ```bash